This page has been machine-translated from the original page.

 std_map <address> - Displays a std::map<>!analyze: Obtaining Information on Exceptions or Bug Checks

-!analyze is a command in ext extension, very useful for crash dump analysis, etc.
+!analyze is a command included in the ext extension and is very useful when analyzing crash dumps and similar data.

-It includes the output results of the .ecxr command that displays the Register Context linked to the occurred exception. (.exr -1 displays information on the latest exception that occurred in the system.)
+It also includes information such as the output of the .ecxr command, which displays the register context associated with the exception that occurred. (.exr -1 displays information about the most recent exception that occurred in the system.)

-For system dumps, you can also refer to information on the cause of system crash with the .bugcheck command.
+For system dumps, you can also examine information about the cause of the system crash with the .bugcheck command.

 !analyze -v